joshferrara/joshferrara.github.com/_posts/2013-07-01-wild-cards.markdown

 Somehow, along the way, we've convinced ourselves that it's safer to keep our biggest dreams on the shelf rather than risk damage, or worse, failure.

 Dreams on a shelf grow dusty.
 Graveyards are littered with unrealized dreams that were left on shelves.
+Wild cards.

 Don't keep it in your back pocket.